 We all know, regardless of COVID-19, even during a lockdown family life continues and thousands of people will still be in need of a resolution for family disputes, including divorce, child arrangements, financial claims and emergency injunction applications.

 As a result of the COVID-19 pandemic, many family court hearings are taking place remotely, and some are being postponed (“adjourned”) due to the court’s lack of capacity.

 Whilst the majority of hearings will continue to take place remotely for the next few months, from June the courts are gradually re-opening to enable some cases to be heard in person, with social distancing requirements being followed.

 Generally, interim hearings, where no evidence is being given and no final decisions on the application are being taken, are likely to take place remotely.
 Final hearings, where the parties give evidence and the judge resolves the case, are more likely to be heard in person in court, but many will still take place remotely.

 A judge will decide whether your hearing should proceed remotely or in person.
 We will discuss that decision with you, and if we consider that it would not be appropriate for your hearing to proceed as directed, we can ask the judge to reconsider the decision.

-Remote hearings are taking place via a number of potential mediums, including by telephone conference call, Zoom, Microsoft Teams and Skype for Business.
+Remote hearings are taking place via a number of potential mediums, including by telephone conference call, Zoom, Microsoft Teams and Skype for Business, as well as the court service’s own online platform, called CVP.
 Much will depend on the preference of the judge and the technology available to the parties, their solicitors and their barristers.
-The appropriate technology will be agreed ahead of time and all necessary arrangements put in place.
+The appropriate technology will be determined ahead of time and all necessary arrangements put in place.

-We understand that these are strange and unprecedented times, with new court guidance being released daily to ensure that the family justice system continues to function as effectively as possible.
+We understand that these are strange and unprecedented times, and the Family Court service is being regularly reviewed to ensure that the family justice system continues to function as effectively as possible.
 All members of our Family Department are available to take you through what this new direction for the courts means for your case.